A QUBO formulation for top-$\tau$ eigencentrality nodes: Conclusion

 \section{Conclusion}

-We have formulated and shown a QUBO problem for the identification of most important nodes or hot-spots in a graph based on the EC measure is possible.
-Using quantum computing algorithms such as quantum annealing on the D-Wave 2000Q and QAOA on IBM-Q, our formulation was able to correctly identify all $\tau < n$ most important nodes for graphs with less than $17$ nodes ($n<17$).
+{We have formulated and empirically shown the ground state of the QUBO problem \ref{eq:qubop} identifies the top most important node in a graph based on the EC measure.} Using quantum computing algorithms such as quantum annealing on the D-Wave 2000Q and QAOA on IBM-Q, our formulation was able to correctly identify all top-($\tau < n$) most important nodes for graphs with less than $17$ nodes ($n<17$).
 For graphs with more than 16 nodes, the quantum computing algorithm always identified the top $\tau \leq 6$ most important nodes for all the graphs considered correctly except for the Davis Southern women network and the tree graph $G_{1}$ whose outputs for some values of $1<\tau \leq 6$ showed some marginal inconsistencies.
 Marginal because the differences are negligible.
 For example, for the graph $G_{1}$, the node $3$ was not selected since it's centrality value is the same as that of node $4$.
-Despite this challenge, the results obtained from all graphs considered for $\tau=1$ verified Proposition \ref{prop1}.
-We have also demonstrated the feasibility of defining a hierarchy of nodes in a graph from our formulation using the QUBO results from the D-Wave 2000Q and IBM-Q's QASM simulator.
+Despite this challenge, the results obtained from all graphs considered for $\tau=1$ {support the claim that the ground state of the QUBO problem \ref{eq:qubop} identifies the top-$1$ highest EC node.} We have also demonstrated, {although using a complex approach,} the feasibility of defining a hierarchy of nodes in a graph from our formulation using the QUBO results from the D-Wave 2000Q and IBM-Q's QASM simulator.
 Given that the current quantum resources (D-Wave 2000Q and IBM-Q's Manhattan) at our disposal limit us on the size of graphs to explore and in the presence of uncontrollable noise which affects the probabilities of obtaining quality results, we were unable to experiment with real life data.
 Therefore in the future when powerful and less noisy quantum computers are made available for our perusal, we wish to test our hypothesis further to establish a more generalized formulation that works for all $\tau$ on all graphs.
-That is, we want to verify \begin{claim} For any graph $G = (V,E)$, with adjacency matrix $A$ and degree sequence $D$.
+That is, we want to verify \begin{claim} For any graph $G = (V,E)$, with adjacency matrix $A$ and degree sequence $\mb{d}$.
 The indices of the nonzero elements of the ground state solution to the QUBO problem